Short-term health plans in Indiana

 - Indiana conducts rate reviews of short-term plans.

-- At least eleven insurers offer short-term plans in the state.
+- At least eight insurers offer short-term plans in the state.

 How long can short-term plans last in Indiana?

 Prior to July 2019, Indiana law stated that short-term health insurance plans couldn’t have terms of more than six months, and couldn’t be renewed.
 But the state enacted legislation (H.B.1631) in 2019 that changed the rules as of July 1, 2019.

 Under the terms of H.B.1631, short-term plans in Indiana can follow the new federal guidelines in terms of duration: They can have initial terms of up to 364 days, and can have a total duration, including renewals, of up to 36 months.

 The state has clarified that these new rules only apply to plans that are issued on or after July 1, 2019; plans issued before that must comply with the state’s previous rule, which limited short-term plans to six months in duration.